muhammad-tamim/JavaScript-notes/README.md

 A call stack is a data structure that keeps track of function calls in a Last-In-First-Out (LIFO) manner.
 When a recursive function calls itself, here's what happens:

+- new frame creation and stack growing
+- Base case reached and stack un-winding

 *   New Frame Creation: Each function call creates a new "stack frame" containing the function's parameters, local variables, and return address
 *   Stack Growth: These frames pile up on top of each other as the recursion goes deeper
 *   Base Case Reached: When the base case is hit, the recursion stops adding new frames